allenmiller/metaphoto/README.md

     https://www.npmjs.com/package/serverless-domain-manager

- - Create Certificate in us-east-1 for use by cloudfront
+ - Create the Cloudformation stack for theCertificate in us-east-1 for use by cloudfront